John O. Marsh Jr.: Later career

 Marsh was then selected to serve as chairman of the Reserve Forces Policy Board, a position he held from 1989 until 1994.
 He later served as chairman and interim CEO of Novavax, Inc., a pharmaceutical company.
 He subsequently sat on its board of directors.

 Marsh was a confidant of Dick Cheney when the latter was vice president.

 From 1998 to 1999, Marsh was visiting professor of ethics at the Virginia Military Institute, and adjunct professor of law at The College of William & Mary from 1999 to 2000.
 At the time of his death in 2019 he was teaching a course on technology, terrorism and national security law at George Mason University.

 In 2007, when patient conditions at Walter Reed Army Medical Center had become a national concern, Marsh and former Secretary of the Army Togo West were appointed by Secretary of Defense Robert Gates to an independent review panel tasked to investigate medical and leadership failures.
 Among the panel's many recommendations was to close the aging facility and relocate medical services to what was then the National Naval Medical Center located in Bethesda, Maryland.

 Marsh was also a member of the Markle Foundation.
 The John O. Marsh Institute for Government and Public Policy at Shenandoah University is named for him.

 Personal life

 Marsh lived in his hometown of Winchester, Virginia, with his wife; they had three children and seven grandchildren.
-His son, John "Rob", served as a U.S. Army medic during the 1993 Battle of Mogadishu and received the Legion of Merit, two Bronze Stars, Purple Heart, the Defense Meritorious Service Medal and the Army Meritorious Service Medal.
+His son, John "Rob", served as a U.S. Army surgeon during the 1993 Battle of Mogadishu and received the Legion of Merit, two Bronze Stars, Purple Heart, the Defense Meritorious Service Medal and the Army Meritorious Service Medal.

 Marsh Jr. died on February 4, 2019, of complications from congestive heart failure in Raphine, Virginia, at the age of 92.